Nonprofit Fundraising: A Complete Overview (20+ Methods!)

 + + + +

-Major gifts are typically made by donors with close ties to the organization.
+Major gifts are typically contributed by donors with close ties to the organization, and often involve a significant cultivation process before the ask itself.

 The definition of a major gift will vary depending on a nonprofit’s size and past fundraising efforts.
 For some, anything over $2,000 is considered major, while others would only count donations that are at least five figures.

 Major gifts are some of the most substantial contributions that a nonprofit can receive from an individual.
-They inevitably tie a donor more closely to the nonprofit that he or she makes the donation to.
+They inevitably tie a donor more closely to the nonprofit that they make the donation to.

 How to Get Started